ncbi/cxx-toolkit/pages/ch_ser.md

 ### The ***CObjectStreamCopier*** ([\*](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCObjectStreamCopier.html)) classes

-The ***CObjectStreamCopier*** class is neither an input nor an output stream class, but a helper class, which allows one to "pass data through" without storing the intermediate objects in memory.
+The ***CObjectStreamCopier*** class is neither an input nor an output stream class.
+Rather, it is a helper class, which allows to "pass data through" without storing the intermediate objects in memory.
 Its sole constructor is:

     CObjectStreamCopier(CObjectIStream& in, CObjectOStream& out);